-By this we mean, openly chatting about money, life goals, the new home, car and other financial decisions.
-As amazing as your partner may be, it’s important to keep an eye out for red flags and address them now before you exchange your vows.
+By this, we mean openly chatting about money, life goals, the new home, car and other financial decisions that come with committing to a marriage.
+As amazing as your partner may be, saying “I Do” is a huge decision and life change, and it’s important to keep an eye out for red flags and address them now before you exchange your vows.

 Here are some red flags to look out for:

 Refusing to talk about money…ever

 We get it — talking about finances isn’t everyone’s favourite thing to do.
 But it’s one thing to dread financial discussions, and a whole other thing if the person you’re about to share your life with refuses to share anything about their finances.